the1lab/1lab/src/Cat/Instances/InternalFunctor.lagda.md

 # Internal functor categories

-Internal functors $\ica{C} \to \ica{D}$ and internal natural transformations between them assemble into a category, known as the *internal functor category*.
-This category is the internalized version of the [functor category], and plays a similar role in the theory of internal categories.
+If $\cC$ and $\cD$ are categories internal to $\cB$, we can define the **internal functor category** $\cC \to \cD$, mirroring the construction of the ordinary [functor categories].
+This relativisation plays a similar role in the theory of internal categories.

-[functor category]: Cat.Instances.Functor.html
+[functor categories]: Cat.Instances.Functor.html

-Before we define the category, we need some simple facts about internal natural transformations.
+Before we define the category, we need some simple constructions on internal natural transformations.
 First, we note that there is an internal identity natural transformation.

 <!--
 ```agda